lclevy/ADFlib/README.md

 ### Native devices
-The library is mostly tested with ADF disk (ie. floppy) images, not with any native devices.
-If you do not need them - do not compile them (build the library with the `generic` (dummy) native device, see INSTALL for details).
+The library is mostly tested with ADF disk (ie. floppy) images, not with any native/real disk devices.
+Since version 0.9.0, the native devices are not enabled by default, so it is now more safe to keep them compiled.

-If you want really to use and/or tests them, remember that: **the native device support means accessing physical devices(!)**, please _know what you are doing_ (eg. do not open your `C:\` on windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...).
+However, if they are needed at all, the library still can be build without them (with the `generic` (dummy) native device instead, see INSTALL for details).

-Since native devices are not much tested - consider them as testing/experimental and treat as such (ie. use in a safe environment like a VM).
+Enabling and using the devices remember that **a native device can be any physical storage device on your system(!)**.
+Please _know what you are doing_ (eg. do not open your `C:\` on windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...).

-**YOU HAVE BEEN WARNED**
+Since native devices are not much tested - consider them as testing/experimental and treat as such (ie. use in a safe environment, like a VM).

-### The new (fixed and completed) file write support (but writing still experimental!)
+### Write support
-The (fixed) file read support and the (new) file write support are rather well tested, but still, writing is a new feature so do not experiment on a unique copy of an ADF image with your precious data.
-Please do it on a copy and report if any issues are encountered.
+The file read and write support are rather well tested, but still, writing is a new and potentially harmul feature so do not experiment on a unique copy of an ADF image with your precious data.
+Do it on a copy (and report if any issues are encountered).

 Update: The notice above is especially actual that it was discovered that the version `0.8.0` and earlier **do not rebuild the block allocation bitmap for volumes where it is marked invalid**.
-In short, this means that if the bitmap is really incorrect, writing to such volume may lead to data loss/corruption.
+In short, this means that if the bitmap is really incorrect, writing to such volume may lead to data loss/corruption (blocks used by stored data might not be marked as such!).
 Because of this, it is strongly advised to **UPDATE TO THE LATEST VERSION**.

 (See also TODO and BUGS).